litgen template#

 Tip: compare the python stubs with the C++ header file to see how close they are!

-Note: the options inside autogenerate_bindings.py showcase a subset of litgen customization capabilities.
-See the litgen documentation for more details.
-They are heavily documented, and correspond to the documentation you can find in DaftLib.h
+The options in this script are heavily documented, and correspond to the documentation you can find in DaftLib.h_

 Adapt for your own library#